King’s Game the Animation (Collector’s Edition Blu-ray) Unboxing

 Released: 9th March 2020

-King’s Game the Animation comes with all 12 episodes across two Blu-ray discs.
-The encode and authoring were done by Funimation.
+The collector’s edition release for King’s Game the Animation contains all 12 episodes of the series across two Blu-ray discs, with the encode & authoring done by Funimation.
 The audio options available for the series include Japanese with English subtitles and the Funimation English dub.

-The white subtitles are locked during playback and the discs are also region locked to B for Blu-ray.
+The white subtitles were locked during playback and the disc regions were locked to Blu-ray players set to B.

 Blu-ray Specs: